WBOC-TV: History

-Although it primarily serves a relatively small market of roughly 209,000 people, channel 16 has substantial viewership in portions of three neighboring markets.
-Kent County, Delaware, home to Dover, is part of the Philadelphia market.
-However, WBOC-TV has long claimed Dover as part of its primary coverage area, and it has been available for decades on cable there, though presently only in digital.
-Not only does WBOC-TV operate a bureau there, but for many years it identified as "Salisbury/Dover."
-Accomack County, Virginia is part of the Hampton Roads market, and is primarily served by county-owned translators of the Hampton Roads stations.
+WBOC primarily serves the four southernmost counties of the Eastern Shore, as well as Sussex County.
+This relatively small market has roughly 209,000 people.
+However, channel 16's claimed primary coverage area includes portions of three neighboring markets.
+Kent County, Delaware, home to the capital city of Dover, is part of the Philadelphia market.
+However, WBOC-TV has been available for decades on cable in Dover, though presently only in digital.
+Not only does WBOC-TV operate a bureau there, but for many years it identified as "Salisbury–Dover".
+Accomack County, Virginia, is part of the Hampton Roads market, and is primarily served by county-owned translators of the Hampton Roads stations.
 WBOC-TV has long been available on cable in Accomack County, alongside the Hampton Roads stations.
 The station also covers the five Eastern Shore counties that are part of the Baltimore market.

 In April 1980, WBOC-TV received competition for the first time when WMDT (channel 47) signed on as a dual ABC/NBC affiliate, allowing channel 16 to become a full-time CBS station.
 In November of that same year, local ownership of channel 16 returned when entrepreneur Thomas H. Draper purchased the station.
-Since Draper took over, local news coverage increased, as well as local advertising revenue which allowed for technical upgrades, such as a new four-million-watt tower located near Laurel, Delaware.
+Since Draper took over, local news coverage increased, as well as local advertising revenue which allowed for technical upgrades, such as a new four-million-watt tower located near Laurel.
 WBOC-TV regained a sister radio station in 2015, when Draper acquired WOLC (102.5 FM) in Princess Anne and relaunched it as WBOC-FM (the original WBOC radio stations had been sold to separate interests in 1980).

 DT2 subchannel

 On March 3, 2003, WBOC launched a subchannel to be the area's UPN affiliate, known on-air as "UPN21 Total TV".
-Before then, either the network's Baltimore affiliates (first WNUV, and later WUTB) or WDCA in Washington, D.C. had been provided on cable systems on the Maryland side of the market, while WPSG in Philadelphia had served the Delaware side, and WGNT in Portsmouth on the Virginia side.
+Before then, either the network's Baltimore affiliates (first WNUV, and later WUTB) or WDCA in Washington, D.C., had been provided on cable systems on the Maryland side of the market, while WPSG in Philadelphia had served the Delaware side, and WGNT in Portsmouth on the Virginia side.

 On May 9, 2006, WBOC announced that the subchannel would become a Fox affiliate beginning August 21; UPN was in the process of shutting down as part of a merger with The WB to form The CW, but the Delmarva rights to the new network went to a subchannel of WMDT.
 For Fox's first 20 years of existence, either WBFF in Baltimore or network-owned WTTG in Washington, D.C. had served as the network's default affiliates for the Maryland side of the market, while affiliate-turned-O&O WTXF-TV in Philadelphia served the Delaware side, and the network's Hampton Roads affiliates were carried on the Virginia side (WTVZ-TV until August 1998, then WVBT).